fitdevotaku/serratusakiphat/README.md

 🛠️ Technical Stack:

 Front-end: React (MERN Stack), Angular, SASS, Bootstrap <br />
-Back-end: Node.js, Express.js
+Back-end: Node.js, Express.js <br />
-Databases: MongoDB, MySQL
+Databases: MongoDB, MySQL <br />
-Cloud: AWS, S3, Lambda
+Cloud: AWS, S3, Lambda <br />
-Languages: JavaScript, Java, Python
+Languages: JavaScript, Java, Python <br />
-Specialties: AI & Machine Learning
+Specialties: AI & Machine Learning <br />
 🌐 During my journey, I've taken on a variety of projects, ranging from simple web applications to intricate AI models.
-Many of my endeavors have been on a freelance basis, allowing me to cater to diverse needs and requirements of clients from different industries.
+Many of my endeavors have been on a freelance basis, allowing me to cater to diverse needs and requirements of clients from different industries. <br />

 🔒 While a number of projects I've worked on are private, my commitment to quality, performance, and user-centric design remains consistent.